 “She made her own choice, but I’m definitely glad she ended up here,” he said of West Point.
 “She’s a blessing for me.
 She keeps me straight if I’m messing up.”

 Throughout the game we also followed Ferris State’s semifinal result on our smart phones.
 The Bulldogs won 42-25 to advance to the DII championship game.
-The Ferris victory elated Rex; he stated he might drive from Philadelphia to McKinney, Tx., site of the title game against Valdosta State.
+The Ferris victory elated Rex; he said he might drive from Philadelphia to McKinney, Tx., site of the title game against Valdosta State.

-But that didn’t stop him from continuing to celebrate Army’s third straight victory over Navy and second consecutive Commander-in-Chief’s Trophy with a sweep of Air Force and Navy.
+But that didn’t stop him from continuing to celebrate what was Army’s third straight victory over Navy and second consecutive Commander-in-Chief’s Trophy with a sweep of Air Force and Navy.
 He enthusiastically high-fived every Cadet we encountered on the way out of the stadium and walking toward our ride.

 Maybe he was inspired by Army coach Jeff Monken.

-During a lengthy fourth-quarter review, Monken was finished instructing his players.
+During a lengthy fourth-quarter replay review, Monken finished instructing his players.
 I pointed him out to Rex as Monken ran from the middle of the sideline to the end where the Cadets were seated.
 Since they were already cheering and jumping up and down, it was more than Monken urging them on.
 He was joining in.